mikanikos/Fork-Accountability/docs/accountability-algorithm.md

 If one or more of these faulty behaviours is found in any of the rounds analyzed, the process is detected as faulty.

+### Pseudo-code version

+We now present a simple pseudo-code version of the algorithm in order to make the reader better understand some specific details.
+The following algorithm is only a high-level overview of the main steps of the accountability processing, we invite the reader to check out the code for further details.

+The monitor has the following interface:

+- **runMonitor(V, h, firstRound, lastRound)**: run the accountability algorithm on the set of validators V for height h from firstRound to lastRound, returns the list of faulty processes in height h

+In order to simplify the understanding of the algorithm, we use the following high-level methods to model the communication between monitor and validators:

+- **sendRequest(v, h)**: send request for the height vote set of height h to validator v
+- **deliverHVS()**: deliver the next incoming height vote set sent by some validator, returns the height vote set received

+V: set of validators
+h: height where the fork occurred

+    # Monitor algorithm
+    runMonitor(V, h, firstRound, lastRound):

+        // compute max number of faulty processes respect to the number of validators
+        f = (V.length - 1) / 3

+        # send request to validators
+        for v in V:
+            sendRequest(v, h)

+        # store delivered height vote sets
+        hvsDelivered = []

+        # wait to deliver f+1 different height vote sets
+        do:
+            hvs = deliverHVS()
+            hvsDelivered = hvsDelivered + hvs
+        while (hvsDelivered.length < f+1)

+        # run accountability algorithm
+        faultyProcesses = runAccountability(hvsDelivered, firstRound, lastRound)

+        # repeat until we find at least f+1 faultyProcesses
+        while (faultyProcesses.length < f+1):

+            # wait to deliver more HVS
+            hvs = deliverHVS()
+            hvsDelivered = hvsDelivered + hvs

+            # run accountability algorithm
+            faultyProcesses = runAccountability(hvsDelivered, firstRound, lastRound)

+        # return the final output of the algorithm that satisfied exit condition
+        return faultyProcesses

+The following is the accountability algorithm used by the monitor to detect faulty processes based on the information given.

+The accountability algorithm has the following interface:

+- **runAccountability(hvsDelivered, firstRound, lastRound)**: run accountability algorithm on the height vote sets list hvsDelivered from firstRound to lastRound, returns the list of faulty processes detected based on the parameters

+It uses the following high-level methods for simplifying the understanding of the algorithm:

+- **getHVSFromSender(hvsDelivered, id)**: get the height vote set corresponding to the sender id given, returns nil otherwise
+- **newHvs(id)**: create new height vote set given an id, returns the newly-created inferred height vote set
+- **getVoteSetFromRound(hvs, r)**: get the vote set from the height vote set given hvs and the round r, returns the vote set relative of the height vote set hvs given

+    # Accountability algorithm
+    runAccountability(hvsDelivered, firstRound, lastRound):

+        # Pre-processing phase

+        # go through all the height vote sets received
+        for each hvs in hvsDelivered:
+            # go through all the messages received
+            for each m in hvs.received:
+                # get height vote set of the sender of the message m
+                hvsSender = getHVSFromSender(hvsDelivered, m.sender)

+                # if not present in the height vote sets received, create it
+                if hvsSender == nil:
+                    hvsSender = newHvs(m.sender)
+                    # add inferred flag for later processing
+                    hvsSender.inferred = true
+                    hvsDelivered = hvsDelivered + hvsSender

+                # if m is not present in the hvs of the sender, add it
+                if m is not in hvsSender:
+                    hvsSender = hvsSender + m

+        # Fault-detection phase

+        # set of faulty processes detected, duplicates are discarded
+        faultyProcesses = []

+        # go through all the height vote sets received
+        for each hvs in hvsDelivered:
+            # from the first to the last round
+            for each round r from firstRound to lastRound:
+                # get vote set from round
+                vs = getVoteSetFromRound(hvs, r)

+                # check for equivocation
+                if vs.sent contains more than one Prevote or Precommit in round r: faultyProcesses = faultyProcesses + hvs.sender

+                # if the hvs was not inferred, check for correctness of the execution in round r according to tendermint consenus algorithm rules
+                if !hvs.inferred:

+                    # check if process sent a precommit or a prevote without proper justiifcation (prevotes must contain valid justifications)
+                    if vs.sent contains a precommit or prevote without a valid justification: faultyProcesses = faultyProcesses + hvs.sender

+        return faultyProcesses

 ## Implementation-specific details

 - The communication between the monitor and the validators is over TCP and is structured as a normal client-server interaction.